nikoladimitroff/Samodiva-CPP/README.md

 # Samodiva

 A C++ library for AI stuff.
-Hopefully it won't be as unfinished as the majority of my other repos.
+Highly unusable & unstable at the current moment.
+Please don't attempt to use the project's current version but check back in a while.